An Introduction to Quantum Computing, Without the Physics: Qubits and quantum states

 \subsection{Product states and entanglement}

-We have seen that the state of $q$-qubits is a vector in $\left(\C^2\right)^{\otimes q}$, which is a $2^q$ dimensional space.
-Since this is a tensor product of $\C^2$, i.e., the space in which single qubits live, it is natural to ask whether moving from single qubits to multiple qubits gained us anything at all.
-In other words, we want to investigate whether the quantum states that are representable on $q$ qubits are simply the tensor product of $q$ single qubits.
+We have seen that the state of a $q$-qubit register is a vector in $\left(\C^2\right)^{\otimes q}$, which is a $2^q$ dimensional space.
+Since this is a tensor product of $\C^2$, i.e., the space in which 1-qubit states live, it is natural to ask whether moving from single qubits to multiple qubits gained us anything at all.
+In other words, we want to investigate whether the quantum states that are representable on $q$ qubits are simply the tensor product of $q$ 1-qubit states.
 We can answer this question by using the definitions given above.
-The state of $q$ qubits is a unitary vector in $\left(\C^2\right)^{\otimes q}$, and it can be represented as:
+The state of $q$ qubits is a unit vector in $\left(\C^2\right)^{\otimes q}$, and it can be written as: